 Students must be prepared for physical education class each day.
-Prepared means wearing tennis shoes and, for students in grades 6 - 8, changing clothes.
-Students in grade 5 will be given the opportunity to change from uniform cloths to physical education attire if they choose to.
+Prepared means wearing tennis shoes and Middle School gym uniform.
+Students in grade 5 will be given the opportunity to change from uniform clothes to physical education attire if they choose to.
 The clothing requirement is as follows: